SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_f570dd30-854b-4a22-9c2d-e2cfa46bf0e5_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Cloudflare Gateway HTTP File Blocked By Anti-Virus Scan"

+    Cloudflare Gateway allows admins to enable Anti-Virus (AV) scanning of files that are uploaded or downloaded by users as the file passes through Gateway.
+AV scanning of files requires organizations to enable Proxy mode under Settings > Network > Layer 7 Firewall.
+TLS decryption is also recommended to enable inspection of HTTPS traffic.

+    - **Effort:** advanced

 ??? abstract "Download Files From Suspicious TLDs"

     Detects download of certain file types from hosts in suspicious TLDs